gcrois/gcrois.github.io/_posts/2021-10-26-K0001-platonic-typing.md

     * be slow/inefficient for some types or all, or for different hardware
     * have bugs present
     * be incompatible with other implementations
-    * choose odd/non-standard names which is less readable, invites bugs, and slows development
+    * choose odd/non-standard names which is less readable, invites bugs from misconceptions, and slows development
   * switching between different implementations is difficult
   * the idea is not composable (i.e. having a list of lists is difficult...)